 For the dough:

-- In a food processor pulse a few time to mix flour, sugar and salt.
+- In a food processor pulse a few time to mix 2 ¼ cups all-purpose flour, ½ cup sugar and pinch salt.

-- Scatter butter pieces on top and mix until you have butter the size of peas.
+- Scatter 1 cup unsalted butter pieces on top and mix until you have butter the size of peas.

-- Add egg and yolk and process using on/off until it starts to come together.
+- Add 1 egg and 1 egg yolk and process using on/off until it starts to come together.
 Don’t let it form a ball.
 It should come together when you pinch it with your fingers.

 - Turn it onto the counter and press it together to form a flat disk.
 Or do like I do, and put it inside a plastic bag and aid yourself with the bag while pressing your knuckles until it comes together.
 That way you don’t touch the dough unnecessarily.